 in existence for at least three years

 serving women and families in need in the Washington, DC metropolitan area

-We fund new programs and expansion of existing programs (provided these have demonstrated their effectiveness).
-We do not fund general operating expenses.
+We fund new programs, expansion of existing programs with demonstrated effectiveness, and general operating support.

 How to apply for a GT grant

 Grant applications are by invitation only.
 Interested nonprofits that meet the above criteria and are active in this year's theme may wish to contact the co-chairs below by February 15 for more information.
 We will reply to discuss our grants cycle, whether an organization might be eligible to apply and the types of initiatives we would like to support.

 The deadline for filing grant applications is normally late spring.
 Grant proposals generally follow the format of the Washington Regional Association of Grantmakers' common application, which is available at https://www.washingtongrantmakers.org/common-grant-application.